IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 These categories benefit from different treatment when it comes to re-duced precision arithmetic.
 * Some networks require that the FP16 vector dot-product accumulates the partial products into an FP32 value, which is then converted to FP16 before storing.
 * Large reductions (sums across elements of a vector) should be carried out in FP32.
 Such reductionsmostly  come  up  in  batch-normalization  layers  when  accumulating  statistics  and  softmax  layers.
 * Point-wise  operations,  such  as  non-linearities  and  element-wise  matrix  products,  are  memory-bandwidth limited.
-Since arithmetic precision does not impact the speed of these operations, eitherFP16 or FP32 math can be used.
+Since arithmetic precision does not impact the speed of these operations, either FP16 or FP32 math can be used.